-Mo-Sys offers external lens encoders for Fujinon, Canon ENG type lenses and a variety of film lenses.
-There are three different types of gearwheels provided with these types of encoders.
+Mo-Sys offers external lens encoders for Fujinon and Canon ENG type lenses.
+There are two different types of gearwheels provided with these types of encoders.
 They are interchangeable using a Phillips screwdriver.
 The coarsest gearwheel fits film lenses.
 The medium coarse fits the Fujinon ENG type lenses.
 And the finer gearwheel fits the Canon ENG type lenses.